agalwood/Motrix/README.md

 ```

 Motrix may need to run with `sudo` for the first time in Linux because there is no permission to create the download session file (`/var/cache/aria2.session`).

+If you want to build from source code, please read the **Build** section.

 ## ✨ Features